Friends: Broadcast

 After the produced pilot lived up to NBC's hopes, the series premiered with the name Friends on September 22, 1994, in the coveted Thursday 8:30 p.m. time slot.
 The pilot aired between Mad About You and Seinfeld, and was watched by almost 22 million American viewers.
 The series was a huge success throughout its run and was a staple of NBC's Thursday night line-up, dubbed by the network as Must See TV.

 Having already made huge success in the United States, Friends producers decided to air the show in Europe.
 It premiered in the United Kingdom on April 28, 1995.
-Season 1 was broadcast until September 1995 on Channel 4 at 9:30 PM on Friday nights, and immediately was a success.
-The popularity of the show allowed "I'll Be There for You" the theme song by the Rembrandts to hit number 3 on the UK Singles Charts in September 1995.
+Season 1 was broadcast until September 1995 on Channel 4 at 9:30 pm on Friday nights, and immediately was a success.
+The popularity of the show led its theme song, "I'll Be There for You" by the Rembrandts, to hit number 3 on the UK Singles Charts in September 1995.

 When Crane told reporters in 2001 that the ninth season was a possibility, critics believed that he was posturing and that at least two of the cast members would not sign on for another season.
 When it was confirmed that Friends would return for a ninth season, the news was mainly about the amount of money—$7 million per episode—that it took to bring the series back for another season.
 After year-long expectations that the ninth season would be the series' last, NBC signed a deal in late December 2002 to bring the series back for a final tenth season.
 The series' creative team did not want to extend negotiations into the next year and wanted to start writing the rest of the ninth-season episodes and a potential series finale.
 NBC agreed to pay $10 million to Warner Bros. for the production of each tenth-season episode, the highest price in television history for a 30-minute series.
 Although NBC was unable to bring in enough advertising revenue from commercials to cover the costs, the series was integral to the Thursday night schedule, which brought high ratings and profits to the other television series.
 The cast demanded that the tenth season be reduced from the usual 24 episodes to 18 episodes to allow them to work on outside projects.